A Guide to Competitive Intelligence

 Who uses competitive intelligence?

 If you’re interested in working with competitive intelligence in your career, you have many options.
-Three careers to consider in competitive intelligence include strategic planning analyst, business research manager, and competitive intelligence analyst.
+Three careers to consider in competitive intelligence include a strategic planning analyst, a business research manager, and a competitive intelligence analyst.

 Strategic planning analyst